adpllc/marketplace-sample-payloads/wfn/hr/worker-hire/postman-collection/readme.md

 ### Error Requests - 4XX Series Requests

+http 400 Worker Hire - Event reason code is empty - This is a mandatory field and if not passed in the request will result in a client error.

+http 400 Worker Hire - Government ID Value is empty - This is a mandatory field and if not passed in the request will result in a client error.

+http 400 Worker Hire - Government ID codeValue is empty - This is a mandatory field and if not passed in the request will result in a client error.

+http 400 Worker Hire - Family Name is empty - This is a mandatory field and if not passed in the request will result in a client error.

-http 400 Applicant Onboard WFN - First Name as blank - This is a mandatory field and if not passed in the request will result in a client error.
+http 400 Worker Hire - Given Name is empty - This is a mandatory field and if not passed in the request will result in a client error.

+http 400 Worker Hire - Legal Address Line 1 is empty - This is a mandatory field and if not passed in the request will result in a client error.

-http 400 Applicant Onboard WFN - Last Name as blank - This is a mandatory field and if not passed in the request will result in a client error.
+http 400 Worker Hire - City Name is empty - This is a mandatory field and if not passed in the request will result in a client error.

+http 400 Worker Hire countrySubdivisionLevel1 is empty - This is a mandatory field and if not passed in the request will result in a client error.

+http 400 Worker Hire Postal Code is empty - This is a mandatory field and if not passed in the request will result in a client error.

+http 400 Worker Hire - Birth Date is empty - This is a mandatory field and if not passed in the request will result in a client error.

-http 400 Applicant Onboard WFN Expected Start Date as Blank - This is a mandatory field and if not passed in the request will result in a client error.
+http 400 Worker Hire - Hire Date is empty - This is a mandatory field and if not passed in the request will result in a client error.

+http 400 Worker Hire - payPeriodAmount codeValue is blank - This is a mandatory field and if not passed in the request will result in a client error.

+http 400 Worker Hire - payrollGroupCode is empty - This is a mandatory field and if not passed in the request will result in a client error.

+http 400 Worker Hire - SSN Number not in correct format 675-43-3 - This is a mandatory field and if not passed in the request will result in a client error.

 There is more help available for you, you can read [Make Your First API Call Using Postman](https://developers.adp.com/services/elasticsearch/articles/general/a20954ea9cb1ee5210dab5d9b3a3e5fc56f27953/doc/MakeYourFirstAPICallUsingPostman.pdf) and start your api journey.